Belsomra (Suvorexant)

 Alcohol

-Do not take Belsomra if you drank alcohol that evening or before bed.
-Alcohol can increase your chances of getting serious side effects with Belsomra.
+Do not take Belsomra if you have consumed alcohol that evening or before bed, as it can increase the risk of serious side effects.

 Driving and Operating Machinery